IT Support Cambridge

 Tier-2 and Tier-3 Auto Supply

-Suppliers feeding the Toyota Cambridge plant and downstream to OEMs throughout Ontario.
-IT need: IATF uptime, EDI reliability, OT-IT segmentation, TISAX readiness, and the change-control hygiene a tier-1 auditor will accept.
+Suppliers feeding the Toyota Cambridge plant and downstream OEMs across Ontario.
+IT need: IATF 16949 uptime, EDI reliability, OT-IT segmentation, and the change-control hygiene a tier-1 auditor will accept.

 Industrial Automation

-ATS-Automation-adjacent firms and the broader industrial-automation cluster.
+ATS-adjacent firms and the broader factory-automation cluster that has grown up around Cambridge since ATS was founded here in 1978.
 IT need: high-uptime engineering workstations, CAD/CAM stack support (SolidWorks, AutoCAD), secure project-file management for customer-sensitive programs, and specialty network engineering for control-system development environments.

 General 401-Corridor Manufacturing

 Custom fabrication, packaging, specialty equipment, and contract manufacturing in the Hespeler and Galt industrial zones.
-IT need: M365 administration for office teams, reliable plant-network uptime, patch hygiene for ERP systems, and vendor-security evidence for larger customers.
+IT need: Microsoft 365 administration for office teams, reliable plant-network uptime, patch hygiene for ERP systems, and vendor-security evidence for larger customers.

 Why Cambridge Businesses Pick Fusion Computing

-Local Waterloo-Region MSPs exist but most are small shops without formal security programs.
-Larger Toronto MSPs match scale but dispatch from downtown at 80 to 100 minutes each way in business hours, and are often US-owned subsidiaries whose Canadian-market auto-tier-supply experience is limited.
-Fusion’s Canadian-owned, CISSP-led model built for the 25-to-150-user Cambridge mid-market is the direct alternative.
+Local Waterloo-Region MSPs exist, but most are small shops without a formal, CISSP-led security program.
+Larger Toronto MSPs match scale but often dispatch from downtown at 80 to 100 minutes each way during business hours, and several are US-owned subsidiaries with limited Canadian auto-tier-supply experience.
+Fusion’s Canadian-owned, CISSP-led model, built for the 25-to-150-user Cambridge mid-market, is the direct alternative.

-Fusion resolves 93% of issues on first contact against an MSP industry average closer to 70%.
-For a Cambridge tier-2 supplier with a shipping window to Toyota or a European-OEM customer audit imminent, that gap matters.
+Fusion resolves 93% of issues on first contact.
+For a Cambridge tier-2 supplier with a shipping window to the Toyota plant or a customer audit imminent, that response speed is the difference between a contained incident and a stopped line.

 Fusion Computing has delivered IT support to Canadian businesses since 2012.
 CEO Mike Pearlstein holds the CISSP certification.
 CIS Controls v8.1 aligned.
 Canadian-owned, all data stored in Canada.